Structured outputs with small local models

 Making LLM output specific structures

-Language models can follow instructions to perform various tasks, which makes them exceptionnaly useful and versatile.
-However, you may have noticed they always answer the same question in a slighlty different way.
+Language models can follow instructions to perform various tasks, which makes them exceptionally useful and versatile.
+However, you may have noticed they always answer the same question in a slightly different way.
 This makes interactions feel more natural, but it is an issue when interacting with external systems which expect specific formats.
 Back in early 2023, we had to use a large prompt, few-shot learning, and clever parsing to make sure the output was a valid JSON, but with no guarantee.

 What is Constrained decoding?

 Language models work by sampling tokens from their vocabulary, which we call the support.
 The more relevant a token is, the more likely it is to be sampled.
 Constrained decoding works by restricting the support to a subset of tokens compliant with the provided format.
-Outlines, an open source constrained decoding library, explains it in details in their blog post Coalescence: making LLM inference 5x faster.
+Outlines, an open source constrained decoding library, explains it in detail in their blog post Coalescence: making LLM inference 5x faster.

 To restrict the support, i.e the tokens the model can sample from, constrained decoding applies a mask.
 This mask sets the probability of non-valid tokens to zero (see Figure 1).

-Alt text Figure 1.
+Figure 1.
 Masking to decode the first token

 Open source inference engines like vLLM or TGI enable constrained decoding using the same API as OpenAI.
 To do so, they leverage tools like xgrammar, LLGuidance (vLLM), or outlines (TGI).